khng300/get-image-glsl/README.md

 # get-image-glsl

-This program renders a fragment shader, it aims at handlging any version of GLSL, including GLSL ES.
+This program renders a fragment shader, it can be compiled with different context provider, currently EGL or GLFW.

 # TODO

- - add JSON support

  - use cmake

+ - use EGL for es shader with GLFW

 # Developper notes / design choices